 - Had the same problem with my 3 year old.
-Buy the chlormycetin ointment instead.
+Buy the chlormycetin eye ointment instead.
 You do not need a prescription.
-Great tip from a doctor was put the ointment on while they are sleeping and it works so much better because it soaks in and they dont wipe it off!
+Great tip from a doctor was put the ointment on while they are sleeping and it works so much better because it soaks in and they don’t wipe it off!
 No battling with drops then.
 Tracy

 - No tips for the drops, unfortunately.
 Ask your doctor/pharmacist if you can swap for the ointment instead.
 Much easier!
 Mark

-Put them in when they are asleep or eyes closed
+Put eye drops in when your child is asleep or their eyes are closed

 - I was told by the doctor just to put the drops in the corner of the eye, it’s fine if their eyes are shut they’ll blink it there when they open their eyes.
 That worked for my son his eyes were clear in no time.
 Renee

 - I always did eye drops when my daughter is asleep.
 Jackie